 As the girl walks with her mother to the parking lot, she carefully places the carving into one of their shopping bags.
 "Plenty of room," she whispers to herself.

 Darkness settles over the Rogue Valley.
 I wander across the plaza in front of the Co-op.
 I feel dampness in the gathering clouds.
 I gaze toward the old village site and try out the first words of a new story.
 "People have always lived here.
 On this autumn night they gather in the dance lodge for a feast that begins a season of stories...."
 With the first drops of rain, I call out, "Come on, Mister Coyote, let's head home."

-This story was commissioned by the Ashland Food Co-op (Ashland, OR) and was first published in 2008.
+This story was commissioned by Ashland Food Co-op (Ashland, OR).